|Date Due||Friday, October 19, 2018|

 Rough Agenda for the Event: Timing details would be helpful here.
 Explain what the attendees can expect.
 Be sure to budget a realistic amount of time for questions from attendees.

-Affiliated Event only: Types of submissions: If your event will solicit contributions, list the types here.
+Types of submissions: If your event will solicit contributions, describe the contributions.

-Affiliated Event only: Topics for submissions: If your event will solicit contributions, list the topics of interest here.
+Topics for submissions: If your event will solicit contributions, describe the topics for the contributions.

-Affiliated Event only: Program Committee: If your event will solicit contributions, list the proposed reviewers/PC here.
+Program Committee: If your event will solicit contributions, list the proposed reviewers/PC.

 The abstract is the description of the event that will appear on the conference web pages.
 The description is limited to and must match verbatim the abstract section of the Event Proposal.
 The Event abstract must be submitted in plain text.
 The abstract for an accepted proposal SHOULD contain a URL with more information.
 (Abstracts of accepted Events can be edited in response to feedback.)